vgate-project/vgate-admin/README.md

 it to manage proxy nodes, users, plans, orders, traffic, announcements, and system config.
 It talks to the manager's REST API under `/api/v1`.

+The **System Config → Payment** page configures the gateways (Alipay, WeChat Pay, Stripe) used when operators or users create paid orders.

 ## Tech stack

 - [Vue 3](https://vuejs.org/) (Composition API, `<script setup>`)